 4. Don’t be plugged into technology 24/7.

-If you want to be approachable, try to forget your ear buds in your dorm room every once in a while and just enjoy the here and now.
+If you want to be approachable, try to leave your earbuds in your dorm room every once in a while and just enjoy the here and now.

 5. Attend exercise classes.

-Besides, there’s a huge chance that some of your student fees are going to recreational facilities—so you might as well use them!
+Besides, there’s a huge chance that a portion of your student fees are going to recreational facilities—so you might as well take advantage of them!

 6. Find a student job.

 Sometimes on-campus jobs are scarce, but if you find competition fierce, don’t despair!
-If you live in a college town, there are likely to be plenty of nearby off-campus jobs available, including retail, restaurant and coffee shop work.
+If you live in a college town, there are likely to be plenty of nearby off-campus jobs available, too including retail, restaurants, and coffee shop work.

 7. Talk to your classmates.